life-itself/community/content/notes/glossary.md

 It takes dedication and effort to be great, to build something big.
 We want to create extraordinary enterprises and communities – that can not only co-exist with the existing system on its own terms but can surpass it.

-Find our [guide](https://lifeitself.org/tao/getting-stuff-done#how-do-we-complete-tasks?) to how to do that.
+Read our [guide](https://lifeitself.org/tao/getting-stuff-done#how-do-we-complete-tasks?) on how we do that.

 ## Growth Hierarchies